PathToGreat/future-me-react/replit.md

     -   **GentleCommitmentPrompt:** Surfaces after 7 days of interaction (not consecutive).
 Two options: "Commit to 30 days" or "Continue casually".
 Psychological commitment only, no paywall.
     -   **Share Without Selling:** NoticingCard and ProgressSnapshot have personal share actions without social branding.
     -   **Founder Metrics (Phase Z):** firstWinRate, returnAfterMissedDayRate, multipleSnapshotViewRate tracked in InvestorMetricsDashboard.
+-   **Clarity, Trust, and Sharability Layer (Phase AA):** Features that help users understand and share their progress with integrity:
+    -   **WhatThisMeans Panel:** Expandable clarity panel beneath insights that explains outcomes in plain cause-effect language.
+No advice, no instructions.
+Collapsed by default.
+    -   **ProgressSnapshot "What Changed" View:** Second tab in ProgressSnapshot with a shareable paragraph explaining the most meaningful shift since baseline.
+Neutral, descriptive language for sharing with spouse, friend, or coach.
+    -   **HowPeopleUseThis Card:** Rotating single-sentence social proof on Home screen.
+No testimonials, no names, no hype.
+Normalizes use and reduces performance pressure.
+    -   **Trust Micro-Copy:** Subtle informational text in three locations: Avatar ("baseline only updates through reassessment"), Insights ("patterns, not diagnoses"), Devices ("prepared but not yet active").
+    -   **Clarity Confidence Score (Internal):** Founder metric tracking how often users expand explanations, view/share snapshots, and return after viewing clarity features.

 **Backend & Data Architecture:**